tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 maintain_averages_op = ema.apply([var0, var1])

 # Create an op that will update the moving averages after each training
 # step.
-This is what we will use in place of the usuall trainig op.
+This is what we will use in place of the usual training op.
 with tf.control_dependencies([opt_op]):
     training_op = tf.group(maintain_averages_op)